JaronCyna/Jaroncyna.github.io/_tabs/about.md

 order: 4
 ---

-Currently a first-year in Smith Engineering at Queen's University.
-Expecting to major in Electrical Engineering Physics.
+I am currently a second year Engineering Physcis and Electrical Engineering student at Queen's University.
+I am the Electrical Power Systems lead on the Satillite Team and the Firmware Lead on the Rover Team.
+I am interested in embedded and firmware engineering, electronics/PCB design, and FPGA programming/validation.